abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 feeling of spaciousness.

-On one side, the Buddha encourages us to cultivate the quality of *saṃvega,* which is usually translated as a sense of spiritual urgency.
+On one side, the Buddha encourages us to cultivate the quality of *saṃvega*, which is usually translated as a sense of spiritual urgency.
 It’s the recognition that life is short and everything is uncertain, so we need to take this practice seriously.
 We urgently need to apply our attention and effort in order to fulfill the teachings and not miss out